dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 ### Table and column identifiers
 Snowflake makes all unquoted identifiers uppercase and then resolves them case-insensitive in SQL statements. `dlt` (effectively) does not quote identifies in DDL preserving default behavior.

 Names of tables and columns in [schemas](../../general-usage/schema.md) are kept in lower case like for all other destinations.
 This is the pattern we observed in other tools ie. `dbt`.
-In case of `dlt` it is however trivial to write your own uppercase [naming convention](../../general-usage/schema.md#naming-convention)
+In case of `dlt` it is however trivial to define your own uppercase [naming convention](../../general-usage/schema.md#naming-convention)

 ## Additional destination options
 You can define your own stage to PUT files and disable removing of the staged files after loading.